 Personal information that we collect may be used by us in a number of ways:

-• To maintain our lists of church members, regular attenders and friends, including the Church Directory.
+• To maintain our lists of church members, regular attenders and friends, including on Churchbuilder.

 • To provide pastoral care and support for members and others connected with our church.

-• To help us provide services to the community including children’s and youth groups and Meeting Point, and otherwise engage with our community.
+• To help us provide services to the community including children’s and youth groups and the Warm Place, and otherwise engage with our community.

 • To help us organise rotas and groups and to communicate with you, ensuring the smooth running of the church.